jmcerrejon/misapuntesde/src/2013/11/synergy-one-keyboard-and-mouse-to-rule-them-all.md

 ---
 id: 322
 title: Synergy.
 One keyboard and mouse to rule them all
+description: Synergy.
+One keyboard and mouse to rule them all
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2013-11-30 07:00:00